Michael-F-Ellis/ElephantSoup/README.md

 3.  **Stop Recording:** Click the "Record" button again to end the recording.
 4.  **Play:** Use the "Play" button review your recording.
 You can stop playback by clicking it again.

+## Hands-Free Operation
+If you have a remote page turner pedal (e.g Donner DBM-1) that acts like a virtual keyboard, set it to send *Enter* to toggle Record and *Space* to toggle Play.

 ## Contributing

 I'm not intending to add more features to the app.
 That would be contrary to my intent to keep it as simple and distraction-free as possible.
 You're certainly welcome to create a fork and add whatever features you want.